 @Voice Aloud Reader is a free Android application that requires a text-to-speech voice (TTS) to function.
 More about @Voice Aloud Reader

 Learning about screen reader programs for the first time?
 Read about desktop screen readers from What is a screen reader?

 Narrator is a text-to-speech feature that comes as part of Windows 10 and can be used to listen to accessible PDF files.
 If using a Finnish version of Windows 10, the feature is called Lukija, is entirely in Finnish and uses a Finnish voice.
 Further information can be found on the Microsoft website.
 Full Narrator instructions

 Dolphin Easy Reader App for Windows

-Dolphin Easy Reader is a paid application with a diverse feature set.
+Dolphin Easy Reader is a free application with a diverse feature set.
 Download Dolphin Easy Reader App for Windows.

 Accessible EPUB book reader Thorium Reader.
 Works: Windows 10, MacOS and Linux.

 NVDA is a screen reader for Windows.
 It is free to use, intended specifically for people with visual impairments and uses key commands but can also be used with a mouse.
 More about NVDA